Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 We get something similar for events E3 (left end of rod passing yA = h) and E4 (right end of rod passing yA = h).

 That was easy!
-Let us try to understand these results a bit better …
+But let us try to understand these results a bit better …

 The rod’s ends do not pass the line yA = 0 at one and the same point in time in frame B